Dewitt Log Homestead: Biography of Zechariah DeWitt

+Recent Years

 The cabin is located on property belonging to Miami University, and the structure has been leased to the Oxford Museum Association.
 The association undertook the restoration of the house in 1973.
 Work included exposing and fixing the original adz-marked timber walls, rebuilding the limestone chimney, and replacing floors.
 The smokehouse was restored in 1999–2000.
 The association finished its work in 2003.
 Later work included interior work.
 The site was dedicated in May 2003.